Agilo/medusa-plugin-bundles/dev/medusa-plugin-bundles-client/README.md

 # Medusa Bundles Client

-A React library that provides a set of hooks for interacting seamlessly with the [Medusa Bundles](https://github.com/Agilo/medusa-plugin-bundles) plugin Store API endpoints.
+A React library that provides a set of hooks for interacting seamlessly with the [@agilo/medusa-plugin-bundles](https://github.com/Agilo/medusa-plugin-bundles) Store API endpoints.
 It can be used to build custom React-based storefronts.

 <p>
   <a href="./LICENSE">